watzo/aksy/README.txt

 Originally conceived as a competitive cross-platform Ak.Sys, its author got realistic after a while - re-conceiving it as a complementary product for Ak.Sys, focussing on batch functionality and scripting.
-Currently, it supports the Z-Series and has preliminary support for MPC4000 and S56K.
+Currently, it supports the Z-Series/MPC4000 and some functionality of the S56K.

 2. Usage

 Some simple examples:

 from aksy.device import Devices
 # initializes the sampler
-akaisampler = Devices.get_instance('akai','usb')
+sampler = Devices.get_instance('z48','usb')

-# initialize the device (set up the USB connection)
-akaisampler.init()
+# gets a file called "Noise.wav" from the sampler's memory
+sampler.get("Noise.wav")

+# puts a file called "Pulse.wav" in the sampler's memory
+sampler.put("Pulse.wav")

 # returns the number of disks
-akaisampler.disktools.get_no_disks()
+sampler.disktools.get_no_disks()

 Besides disktools, the following modules are available for the Z-series: